- Attractive design

 Stretching 204.3 inches between its bumpers, the 2020 Buick Enclave has a wide-open interior with plenty of room for passengers in all three rows.
-We rate it at 9 out of 10, giving it points for its front, middle, and third row seats, its cargo capacity, and above-average materials.
+We rate it at 9 out of 10, giving it points for its front, middle, and third row seats, and its cargo capacity.
 It doesn’t quite feel like a luxury SUV, but it’s close.
 (Read more about how we rate cars.)

 The 2020 Enclave’s front seats boast good support and are separated by a wide center console.
 Power adjustment is standard, even with the cloth upholstery fitted to base models.
 Leather-upholstered and heated seats are optional, while massaging front seats are newly available for 2020.

 Row two features buckets that slide forward and back, plus good head room even on moonroof-equipped models.
 The passenger-side second-row bucket tips forward for easier access to the third row.
 We wish the same feature was added to the driver-side second-row bucket, too.
 Once back there, even adults will find decent space in the third row, though head room is compromised.

 The Enclave can swallow nearly 98 cubic feet of cargo with all three rows tucked flat.
 A 3.1 cubic-foot bin under the cargo floor expands capacity even more.